julianomacielferreira/mlocks-task-manager/README.md

 The task manager application will have the following features:

-- User Service: handles user registration, login, and profile management
+- **User Service**: handles user registration, login, and profile management
-- Task Service: manages tasks, including creation, assignment, and status updates
+- **Task Service**: manages tasks, including creation, assignment, and status updates
-- Notification Service: sends notifications to users when tasks are assigned or updated
+- **Notification Service**: sends notifications to users when tasks are assigned or updated

-Technologies Used
+## Technologies Used

-- NestJS: a progressive Node.js framework for building efficient and scalable server-side applications
+- **NestJS**: a progressive Node.js framework for building efficient and scalable server-side applications

-- Postgres: a powerful, open-source relational database
+- **Postgres**: a powerful, open-source relational database
-- RabbitMQ: a message broker for handling communication between services
+- **RabbitMQ**: a message broker for handling communication between services
-- Docker: for containerization and deployment
+- **Docker**: for containerization and deployment

-Security Features
+## Security Features

-- JWT Authentication: secure user authentication using JSON Web Tokens
+- **JWT Authentication**: secure user authentication using JSON Web Tokens
-- Role-Based Access Control: restrict access to certain features based on user roles
+- **Role-Based Access Control**: restrict access to certain features based on user roles
-- Input Validation: validate user input to prevent SQL injection and cross-site scripting (XSS)
+- **Input Validation**: validate user input to prevent SQL injection and cross-site scripting (XSS)
-- Encryption: encrypt sensitive data, such as passwords and notification tokens
+- **Encryption**: encrypt sensitive data, such as passwords and notification tokens

-Deployment Specifications
+## Deployment Specifications

-- Docker Compose: for orchestrating containers and managing dependencies
+- **Docker Compose**: for orchestrating containers and managing dependencies
-- Kubernetes: for scaling and managing containers in production
+- **Kubernetes**: for scaling and managing containers in production
-- Environment Variables: for storing sensitive data, such as database credentials and API keys
+- **Environment Variables**: for storing sensitive data, such as database credentials and API keys

 A high-level architecture diagram: